ruayz/ruayz.github.io/_publications/2025-01-31-paper-title-number-3.md

 category: conferences
 permalink: /publication/2025-01-31-paper-title-number-3
 venue: 'Manuscript'
-excerpt: 'Summary: While fairness in conventional ML and differentially private ML (DPML) has been extensively studied, the fairness of privacy protection across groups remains underexplored.
-Existing methods assess group privacy risks using average-case measures, which may underestimate disparities.
-Worst-case auditing methods, though more accurate, are often computationally expensive.
-To address these limitations, we propose a novel membership inference game that efficiently approximates worst-case privacy risks, enabling stricter and more reliable group risk assessments.
-To further enhance fairness, we introduce a group-specific adaptive gradient clipping strategy for DP-SGD, inspired by canary mechanisms in privacy auditing.
-Experiments demonstrate that our method significantly reduces disparities in group privacy risks, advancing fairness in DPML.'
+excerpt: 'Summary: While fairness in conventional machine learning and differentially private machine learning (DPML) has been extensively studied, the fairness of privacy protection across groups remains underexplored.
+Existing methods for assessing group privacy risks are either insufficiently accurate or computationally expensive.
+To address these limitations, we propose a novel membership inference game that efficiently approximates worst-case privacy risks, enabling stricter and more reliable assessment of the disparity in group privacy risks.
+To further enhance fairness, we introduce a group-specific adaptive gradient clipping strategy for DP-SGD, which effectively reduces disparities in group privacy risks.'
 paperurl: 'http://ruayz.github.io/files/paper_arxiv.pdf'
 ---